 Our paper explores the relationship between foreign currency borrowing, exporting and performance.
 It develops a simple signaling model of foreign currency borrowing that yields predictions about firm survival and performance during a currency crisis.
 By looking at this question it shifts the focus from foreign currency borrowing per se, to the characteristics of the firms that typically borrow in foreign currency and their chances of survival.
 Our model predicts that those lower productivity firms that borrowed in foreign currency and sell into the domestic market are least likely to survive a collapse of the currency.
 The empirical study by Kim et al. (2015) offers strong support for this prediction.
-Our model also predicts that conditional on survival the high productivity firms are also likely to be exporters, who benefit after a crisis from the fact that their foreign sales become more competitive after a crisis.
+Our model also predicts that conditional on survival the high productivity firms, which are the best performers, are most likely to have borrowed in foreign currency.
+These firms are also likely to be exporters, who benefit after a crisis from the fact that their foreign sales become more competitive after a crisis.